EquinoxRealms/Rules/english.md

 If you have any further questions regarding the allowance of mods on our server, please direct them to a member of staff.

 It is prohibited to use any third party program that directly interferes with the Minecraft client which provides an unfair advantage to other users.
-Therefore you may never use, autoclickers, macros, multiple attack buttons, drag clicking, butterfly clicking, etc. The general rule is one finger, one button, one click.
+Therefore, you may never use, autoclickers, macros, multiple attack buttons, drag clicking, butterfly clicking, etc. The general rule is one finger, one button, one click.
 Disobeying this rule will result in a permanent ban from our server.

 Purposefully making yourself look as if you are hacking will result in the same punishment as the hack you were pretending to use has.